 - There is no need for individual supervision by team leaders.

-- This organization is efficient in short sales processes, where the sale is concluded in one or two calls
+- This organization is efficient in short sales cycles, sales processes, where the sale is concluded in one or two calls

 Disadvantages of organizing an isolated sales force: